 Upcoming is The Roosevelts: An Intimate History (2014) fully funded and in production.
 The remaining films — projected to total 50 hours of film — have a total budget of $71.7 million, for which $60.2 million in commitments has already been secured.
 These are projects that require additional funding and are among the films The Better Angels Society seeks to support.

-The Address (2014) At the tiny Greenwood School in the small town of Putney, Vermont, its roughly 50 students, boys ages of 11 to 16, are challenged each year with an assignment to memorize, practice and present a public recitation of the Gettysburg Address.
-This would be a daunting assignment for any student, but the students at The Greenwood School all suffer from severe learning disabilities that have made their personal, academic and social progress extremely challenging.
+The Address (2014) At the tiny Greenwood School in the small town of Putney, Vermont, its roughly 50 students, boys ages 11 to 16, are challenged each year with an assignment to memorize, practice and present a public recitation of the Gettysburg Address.
+This would be a daunting assignment for any student, but the students at The Greenwood School all face a range of learning differences and learning disabilities that have made their personal, academic and social progress extremely challenging.
 The ceremony is moving, dramatic, compelling, and represents in another unexpected way, what Lincoln himself had hoped for when he first delivered his celebrated Address: "a new birth of freedom."

 1 episode, 2 hours, 2014 broadcast